11 Best Hiking Trails in Palos Verdes: 2026 Guide

 5. Shipwreck Trail

-Bluff Cove To Lunada Bay Trail: Description
+Bluff Cove To Lunada Bay Trail

 (Credit: pxfuel)